RyanAC12/QuestBook/README.md

 3. **Night Mode:** Upon clicking the moon icon, users will be met with a sleek, dark navy blue theme that's easy on the eyes.
 This mode is perfect for night owls.
 4. **Ambient Background Music:** Featuring "Littleroot Town" from Pokémon Omega Ruby/Alpha Sapphire for an immersive experience.
 This can be toggled on or off.
 5. **Customizable Icons:** Users can click on the tree icon to access the icon selection feature, adding a personalized touch to their QuestBook.
+6. **Local Storage:** Quests and tasks are stored locally and will remain on page reloads.

 ---